The Centra Tech Saga – Some Bad Guys Never Learn

-[Post Updated July 2019] Cryptocurrencies are probably here to stay.
+[Post Updated July 2019 and February 2020] Cryptocurrencies are probably here to stay.
 Millennials love them and even banks and a couple countries are looking to blockchain technology to launch traditional currency alternatives.
 But a Crypto Visa card?
 It sounds like a great idea, but the SEC says it was just a giant scam.
 The agency and has charged two Florida men with illegally raising $32 million in a scheme claiming false ties to Visa Inc and MasterCard.

 Both the Department of Justice and the Securities and Exchange Commission (SEC) say that Sohrab “Sam” Sharma, 26, and Robert Farkas, 31, ripped off investors when raising money for their new crypto venture, Centra Tech and the Centra token and Centra debit card.